swestastic/PiConsult/README.md

 1. Connect the SPI display to the Raspberry Pi and ensure that SPI/I2C are enabled in settings.
 2. Run the Python script: `python3 main.py`.
 Alternatively run `./ConsultStart.sh` in terminal.
 Make sure to give ConsultStart.sh executable power with `sudo chmod +x ConsultStart.sh`
 3. The script will start recording data over serial and display it on the SPI display.
+4. You can set up SSH to connect to the device once it is on your network.
+The default address is kylec@consult.local

 ## Configuration